 The region is also significant for its capacity for international trade.
 The region has direct access to the international trading community through two large ports at Chongjin and Kimchaek as well as border crossings into China at Hoeryong and Namyang.
 The province is also in close proximity to the Rason Economic Zone which borders Russia and is the site of a rail crossing between the two countries at Tumangang station.
 This ability to import and export goods and materials is important in maintaining the heavy industry going on in the region.
 Raw materials are also obtained domestically through a series of mines located in the province - notably surrounding the city of Hoeryong.

 A village located in North Hamgyong Province as photographed from a passing train.

 Most significantly - the Punggye-ri Nuclear Testing Facility is located in the Hamgyong mountains north of Kimchaek city in North Hamgyong Province.
 This is the site from which all of North Korea's nuclear tests have been conducted to date.

 The Tonghae Satellite Launching Facility is a missile testing and launch site located on the east coast north-east of Kimchaek.
-The site was completed in 1985 to test longer range missiles which were too powerful to be tested at the original test site in South Pyongan Province for fears that test missiles could land in Chinese terrotorial waters.
+The site was completed in 1985 to test longer-range missiles which were too powerful to be tested at the original test site in South Pyongan Province for fears that test missiles could land in Chinese territorial waters.
 Since completion, the site has continued to expand and was the site of the first claimed satellite launch from North Korea - the Kwangmyongsong-1.